 The X6 are very grippy due to the non-slip silicone implants on the palm and fingers, but they don’t have a sticky feeling, just a nice natural feeling, and with enough protection to take pressure off the handlebars when riding.

-They wash really well and I just put them in the washing machine and they are fine as mentioned earlier, the gloves have not broken down yet and will be fine for a few seasons yet.
+They wash really well and I just put them in the washing machine and they are fine as mentioned earlier, the gloves have not broken down yet and will still be fine for a few seasons.

 I’m not just saying these are good gloves because I’m testing them for Kalas, they are genuinely the best glove I have ever had.
 I also wear them running and as normal gloves.